twillis209/serumIgPipelineCode/README.md

 gh release upload --clobber v0.x.0 serumIgPipelineCode_0.x.0.tar.gz
 ```

 GitHub will include the source code.

+Note that it's necessary to create releases so that `rattler` pulls the source when building the artifact.

 #### Building `conda` package